StudyFinder

 Exclusion Criteria:

-Pregnant or breastfeeding women or women with an irregular menstrual cycle or taking contraceptives or hormone replacement therapy within 6 months
+Pregnant or breastfeeding women or women taking hormone replacement therapy within 6 months

 Current smokers